Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 When deciding where to teach English abroad, your reason for wanting to relocate is the most important consideration.

-What do you want to get out of the experience?
-Is it a long-term move?
-Are you looking for a gap year filled with exciting adventures, partying and easy teaching?
+Are you looking for a gap year filled with exciting adventures, partying, and easy teaching?

-Or do you want to save money, no matter how long the hours are and intense work is?
+Or do you want to save money, no matter how long the hours are and intense the work is?

 How did I end up teaching in Korea